 - Salt – All baked goods need a pinch or two.

-- Broccoli – This recipe calls for frozen-thawed broccoli, but you can substitute fresh broccoli if you have it.
+- Broccoli – This recipe calls for frozen chopped broccoli, but you can substitute fresh broccoli if you have it.
 Just cut the broccoli florets very small.

 - Onion – Dice into itty bitty pieces.